sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

 -  **Mixed models.** Repeated measures ANOVA is often used in situations where you have observations clustered within experimental units.
-A good example of thit is when you track individual people across multiple time points.
+A good example of this is when you track individual people across multiple time points.
 Let us say you are tracking happiness over time, for two people.
 Aaron’s happiness starts at 10, then drops to 8, and then to 6.
 Belinda’s happiness starts at 6, then rises to 8 and then